If you don’t see your question answered among these, please email us at:

-Q: 1.
-Can you put a Spell back in your hand any time it would normally go on the discard pile, or only if you’ve used it for one of its powers?
+Q: Does a Spellcaster allow to you put a Spell back in your hand any time it would normally go on the discard pile, or only if you’ve used it for one of its powers?

 Q: When a player is allowed multiple plays on their turn, are there any guidelines for timing between plays?

 A: TLDR: Officially, no… BUT, when playing in any of our games which include interrupt cards which cancel a previous play (Surprise, Memo From Your Future Self, Stop Time) it’s good practice to play a little slower if you happen to be executing multiple plays, so that your opponents have plenty of time to play one of these cards, should they so desire.